Ruweyda-Adan/global-sustainability-report/README.md

-## 🌍 Global Sustainability Report
+#  Global Sustainability Report

-Welcome to the Global Sustainability Report repository!
+Welcome to the **Global Sustainability Report** repository

-This project dives into the world of corporate sustainability through structured data analysis using SQL, Excel, and Power BI.
-The goal is to uncover environmental, social, and governance (ESG) trends across industries and regions — bringing insights to life with impactful dashboards.
+This project analyzes corporate ESG (Environmental, Social, and Governance) performance across industries and regions.
+By combining data cleaning in **Excel**, querying in **MySQL**, and storytelling with **Power BI**, it uncovers key insights into corporate sustainability efforts — a growing priority in today’s business world.

+## Project Summary

+This project simulates the real-world analysis a sustainability or business intelligence analyst might conduct.
+Using an ESG dataset of companies worldwide, it explores:

+- How ESG scores vary across industries and regions
+- Which sectors are performing well or poorly in sustainability
+- What trends emerge in carbon emissions, water usage, governance, and profitability

+The final product is an **interactive Power BI dashboard** and a **collection of reusable SQL queries** that highlight high- and low-performing sectors, helping stakeholders make data-informed decisions.

 ## Objective

-The primary aim of this project was to clean, transform, and analyze ESG-related corporate data using Excel and SQL, then visualize the findings through an interactive Power BI dashboard.
-From carbon emissions and water usage to governance scores and growth rates, the analysis delivers a comprehensive view of corporate sustainability performance.
+> To clean, analyze, and visualize ESG-related corporate data in order to derive **actionable sustainability insights** using Excel, MySQL Workbench, and Power BI.

 ## Chapters

-## Chapter 1: Data Preparation & Cleaning
+### Chapter 1: Data Preparation & Cleaning (Excel)
-Utilized Excel to perform initial cleanup, restructuring columns and converting data types.

-Ensured consistency in units (e.g., standardizing emissions and consumption metrics).
+- Handled messy data formatting and inconsistent column naming
+- Standardized units for carbon emissions, water usage, and energy consumption

-Prepared the dataset for seamless SQL import and analysis.
+- Restructured the dataset for SQL import

-## Chapter 2: ESG SQL Queries
+### Chapter 2: ESG SQL Queries (MySQL Workbench)
-Employed MySQL Workbench to:

-Import and explore the dataset.

-Write and execute SQL queries for aggregate ESG metrics.

-Generate industry-specific and region-based sustainability insights.

-Key SQL operations used:

-SELECT, GROUP BY, SUM, AND ORDER BY
+Performed analytical queries such as:

+- **Total energy consumption** by region and industry
+- **Water usage** and **environmental scores** by industry
+- Carbon emissions comparison vs. profitability
+- Growth trends of companies with high ESG ratings

+**Key SQL Concepts Used**:
+`SELECT`, `GROUP BY`, `SUM`, AND `ORDER BY`.

-## Chapter 3: Interactive Power BI Dashboard
+### Chapter 3: Interactive Power BI Dashboard
-Built dynamic dashboards with filters for:

-Region, Industry, and Year.

-Visualized key metrics:

-Total carbon emissions, ESG scores, water and energy usage.

-Designed visual comparisons:
+Created a professional, interactive report showing:

+- ESG trends over time
+- Carbon and energy use by sector
+- Regional comparisons for all three ESG pillars
-ESG trends by region, industry, and time period.
+- ESG score breakdown by industry and year

-Year-on-year carbon emission trends across sectors.
+- Growth rate overlays for profitable, sustainable firms

 ## Key Insights

-Energy consumption and carbon emissions show higher concentrations in manufacturing and energy-intensive industries.
+ **Strengths Found:**
+- European companies show strong governance frameworks

-Retail and tech industries exhibit stronger ESG governance scores, suggesting a greater focus on compliance and leadership structures.
+- Retail and tech industries excel in ESG governance

-Latin America and Europe emerged as regions with growing sustainability efforts, showing improving ESG Environmental scores year over year.

-A positive growth rate correlation is observable in companies with balanced ESG efforts.
+- Balanced ESG efforts often align with **positive growth rates**

+ **Problems Identified:**
+- High energy consumption in manufacturing and mining industries
+- Carbon emissions remain high in some profitable companies
+- Environmental scores lag in certain regions and sectors

+ **Solutions Suggested:**
+- Encourage energy-efficient upgrades in high-consumption industries
+- Offer tax incentives for companies improving ESG metrics
+- Benchmark leaders to help underperformers catch up

 ## Tools & Technologies
-Excel – for data preparation and cleaning

-MySQL Workbench – for querying and aggregating data

-SQL – to extract, manipulate, and summarize ESG data
+ Excel - Data cleaning, standardization
+ MySQL Workbench - SQL querying, metric aggregation SQL - Data analysis

-Power BI – for data visualization and dashboard creation
+ Power BI -  Data visualization & dashboarding

-GitHub – version control and project collaboration
+ GitHub - Version control and project presentation